Last Iterate Convergence of Incremental Methods and Applications in Continual Learning: Last Iterate Convergence of Incremental Gradient Descent

-In this section, we analyze the oracle complexity for the last iterate of incremental gradient descent (IGD), assuming component functions are smooth and convex.
+In this section, we {introduce our techniques for analyzing the last iterate guarantee} and bound the oracle complexity for the last iterate of incremental gradient descent (IGD), assuming component functions are smooth and convex.
 In the context of CL, this corresponds to a simplified setup where the learner incrementally performs a single gradient step on each task and cyclically replays the $T$ tasks.
 Nevertheless, this setup serves as a warmup to the proximal setup we discuss in the next section.
 Additionally, it is of independent interest as incremental gradient methods are widely used in the optimization and machine learning literature, where despite the lack of prior theoretical justification, it is typically the last iterate that gets output by the algorithm in practice.

-We summarize the IGD method in~\Cref{alg:IGD}, assuming the incremental order $1, 2, \dots, T$ in each epoch for simplicity and without loss of generality.
-The oracle complexity for the (uniformly) average iterate of IGD has been shown to be $\gO(\frac{TL}{\epsilon} + \frac{T\sqrt{L}\sigma_*}{\epsilon^{3/2}})$ for an $\epsilon$-optimality gap~\citep{mishchenko2020random,cai2023empirical} under the same assumptions we make here (\Cref{assp:convex}, \Cref{assp:smooth}, and \Cref{assp:bounded-vr}), while, as discussed before, there were no guarantees for either the last iterate or even a weighted average of the iterates.
+We summarize the IGD method in Alg.~\ref{alg:IGD}, assuming the incremental order $1, 2, \dots, T$ in each epoch for simplicity and without loss of generality.
+The oracle complexity for the (uniformly) average iterate of IGD has been shown to be $\gO(\frac{TL}{\epsilon} + \frac{T\sqrt{L}\sigma_*}{\epsilon^{3/2}})$ for an $\epsilon$-optimality gap~\citep{mishchenko2020random,cai2023empirical} under the same assumptions we make here (Assumptions~\ref{assp:convex},~\ref{assp:smooth},~and~\ref{assp:bounded-vr}), while, as discussed before, there were no guarantees for either the last iterate or even a weighted average of the iterates.
 The main result of this section is that the same oracle complexity applies to the last iterate of IGD, up to a square-root-log factor.
-We then further generalize this result to weighted averages of iterates with increasing weights and to variants with the randomly permuted order of cyclic updates.
+We then further generalize this result to weighted averages of iterates with increasing weights and to variants with randomly permuted order of cyclic updates.